-Whenever I find myself stewing over something I know that I’ll spend the whole day or evening thinking about it unless I switch it up, and that usually means exercise.
-A quick run around the block shakes off all the nonsense in my head and always leaves me feeling clearer and more level-headed.
+Whenever I find myself stewing over something I know that I’ll spend the whole day or evening thinking about it unless I make a metaphorical gear change, and that usually means exercise.
+A quick run around the block shakes off all the bullshit in my head and always leaves me feeling clearer and more level-headed.
 If nothing else, at least I know I’ve done something productive.

 Speak to someone who’s got your back

 Whether it’s your sibling, friend, partner or a family member, there’s nothing like speaking to someone on your side to give you a little bit of perspective on the situation.
 I know I’m being silly 99% of the time and sometimes just saying the words out loud makes them lose the power they have over you.

 I haven’t dwelled on my perceived mediocrity for a while until this incident, and I think that was because I’ve started blogging.
 For a long time I didn’t really know what to do with myself in the evenings after work, but now as soon as I get back I’m ready to crack on and get another post published.
 I find it exciting and fulfilling, and that makes me feel more positive about myself.